Onsite SEO: How to Optimize Your Site with SEO

 What is it?

-For professionals like attorneys, physicians, surgeons, dentists, accountants, etc, it is important to have biographical pages on your site.
+When it comes to search engine optimization for lawyers, physicians, surgeons, dentists, accountants, etc, it is important to have biographical pages on your site.
 These pages can help enhance your brand as a professional, give social proof to visitors and help people learn about you.
 They can also help you rank for your name (which in some cases may be as valuable as your company name).

 Here is an example of a well-made professional bio page (in this case for an attorney).